Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ![automation hosts](./img/using_rapise_with_spiratest_guide33.png)

 Make sure that you have created an Automation Host for each computer that is going to run an automated test case.
-The name and description can be set to anything you like, but the Token field must be set to a **unique name** **for each computer**.
+The name and description can be set to anything you like, but the Token field must be set to a [unique name for each computer](#repository-and-token).

 Once you have at least one Automation Host configured, we need to next create the test sets that will be scheduled to execute on these hosts.